Azure/azure-signalr-bench/v1/MDMSystemLoad/README.md

 This project wants to setup a MDM service for non-windows platform query.

 Two projects are created: one is the REST service, which calls an external exe to query MDM.
-The another is an executable binary which is modified based on MDM sample code(https://microsoft.sharepoint.com/teams/WAG/EngSys/Monitor/SiteAssets/AmdWiki/Home/MDMetricsClientSampleCode.zip).
+The another is an executable binary which is modified based on [MDM sample code](https://microsoft.sharepoint.com/teams/WAG/EngSys/Monitor/SiteAssets/AmdWiki/Home/MDMetricsClientSampleCode.zip).

 ## Install MDMQuery Service on Windows